Metamorphic Testing of Image Captioning Systems via Image-Level Reduction

 According to the result shown in Table~\ref{tab:RQ3.1}, it is evident that $Score_{ambiguity}$ is very helpful in obtaining valid follow-up cases.
 The setting without considering this score generates a large portion of invalid follow-up cases.
 Note that \methodname{} may still generate some ambiguous objects, leading to a few invalid cases (3 out of 900).
 It is possible that all candidate images we generate contain a certain number of ambiguous objects.
 It may arise from the complexity of object positioning in the images, and it is possible that all candidate images we generate contain a certain quantity of ambiguous objects.
-Furthermore, the results show that the full method can report \textbf{more violations}, which indicates that the design of $Score_{ambiguity}$ indeed helps to enhance the fault-detection capability.
+Furthermore, the results show that \methodname{} can report \textbf{more violations}, which indicates that the design of $Score_{ambiguity}$ indeed helps to enhance the fault-detection capability.

-\textbf{Setting-2:} The goal of $Score_{diversity}$ is to generate higher diverse test cases, allowing our method to assess SUT's behavior on a wider range of objects and cases.
-In Section~\ref{subsec:caseGeneration}, we discuss distinct violations on object-level.
-In this section, we further consider violations related to different source images as \textit{distinct} violations on \textit{case-level}.
-Thus, the evaluation metric for this experiment is the coverage of distinct objects and distinct cases by violations reported by \methodname{} across all MPs corresponding to the same source image.
+\textbf{Setting-2:} The goal of $Score_{diversity}$ was to generate higher diverse test cases, allowing our method to assess the SUT's behavior on a wider range of objects and cases.
+In Section~\ref{subsec:caseGeneration}, we discussed distinct violations at object-level.
+In this section, we further considered violations related to different source images as \textit{distinct} violations at \textit{case-level}.
+Thus, the evaluation metric for this experiment is the coverage of distinct objects and distinct cases by violations reported by \methodname{} across all MGs corresponding to the same source image.
 To achieve this, we first obtained all objects associated with the same source image using semantic similarity tools and observed the number of distinct objects covered by the testing method.